 Winter events in the Canton of Vaud

-The Lausanne Festival of Lights, known locally as Lausanne Lumieres, takes place in the month before Christmas.
+The Lausanne Festival of Lights, known locally as Lausanne Lumieres, takes place the month before Christmas.
 Buildings are illuminated across the city.

 Enjoy classical music in the Alps.
 Les Diablerets hosts an annual Music and Snow Festival from January into March.